Satellite-im/Warp/docs/filesystem/item.md

 pub trait Item for ItemMeta {
-  fn path(&self) -> String;                                          // Location of item inside the FileSystem fn clone(&self) -> Boolean;                                        // Create a carbon copy, but with a new ID fn set_name(&mut self, name: String) -> Result<String, Error>;     // Updates the name of the item fn set_parent(&mut self, parent: Directory) -> Result<(), Error>;  // Update the parent, effectivley moving the item }
+  fn path(&self) -> String;                                          // Location of item inside the FileSystem fn clone(&self) -> Item;                                           // Create a carbon copy, but with a new ID fn set_name(&mut self, name: String) -> Result<String, Error>;     // Updates the name of the item fn set_parent(&mut self, parent: Directory) -> Result<(), Error>;  // Update the parent, effectivley moving the item }